infinum/dotnet-handbook/Team Practices/New team members/NewTeamMember.md

 Hypothetical example:

 Implement a service that will send email reminders to the Admins email address, when a new Blog is created.
 Email should contain Blog ID, Blog Name and Author Name.
 That way Admin will be notified and able to review new blogs as they are created.

 Above described is a Feature task.
-It should be broken down in Subtasks in a following way :
+It should be broken down in Subtasks in a following way:

     * Implement email service using Sendgrid
     * Implement queue upload service